[Added later: great collection of Berks County nature links here.]

 - Remember, the Appalachian Trail - which from Hamburg you can take to the Pinnacle, and from 183 you can take to the highest point in Berks.

 - Blue Marsh and Tulpehocken Trail - every time I'm home I'm just amazed how pretty this lake is (and since I ran around the whole thing I'm something of an authority on the matter.)
 And in the summer, the Rock in Hamburg may be closed, but the Cliff in Bernville is not.
-I'm going to finish running the full loop around the Marsh at Christmas, and of course there's an ultramarathon if you want to do it all at once and have people hand you water along the way.
+Of course there's an ultramarathon if you want to do it all at once and have people hand you water along the way.
 (Actually a lot of good races like this in the area.)
 Also remember Gring's Mill and the Canal Museum!

 - Mt.
 Neversink - cool trails from near 422.
 Looking down at the Schuylkill there it almost reminds me of parts of Oregon; the view actually makes it feel isolated.